Cordyceps (mace): properties, contraindications, how to take

 .

-However, it should be remembered that these studies were conducted on animals and in vitro, so the effect of cordyceps on tumour suppression or leukopenia in humans is as yet unknown.
+However, it is important to note that these studies were conducted on animals and in vitro, so the effect of cordycepse on tumour suppression or leukopenia in humans is as yet unknown.

 .

-Results from studies in diabetic mice have shown that cordyceps supports the maintenance of normal blood sugar levels by 'mimicking' the action of insulinand.
+Results from studies in diabetic mice have shown that cordyceps can maintain normal blood sugar levels by mimicking the action of insulinand.

-Cordyceps may in the future play an important role in the treatment of diabetic nephropathy by affecting signalling pathways involved in inflammation, oxidative stress and insulin resistance .
+Cordyceps may play a key role in the treatment of diabetic nephropathy by affecting various mechanisms involved in inflammation, cell death, oxidative stress and insulin resistance .

 .

-A review of 22 studies from 2014 involving 1,746 people with chronic kidney disease found that patients taking cordyceps preparations experienced improvements in the function of these organsand.
+The aforementioned diabetes can cause kidney diseaseand.
+A 2014 review of 22 studies involving 1,746 people with chronic kidney disease found that patients taking cordyceps preparations experienced improvements in kidney function .

 .

-In one 2011 study, hamsters and rats were fed a high-fat diet.
-They were also given cordycepin from Cordycepus (genus militaris) for 4 weeks.
-After this treatment, the rodents' total cholesterol, triglycerides and LDL 'bad cholesterouland.
+In a 2011 study, rats and hamsters were fed a high-fat diet.
+They were simultaneously given cordycepin (the active compound of cordycepin) for 4 weeks.
+The rodents had reduced levels of total cholesterol, triglycerides and so-called LDL bad cholesteroland.

-The same results were obtained by Syrian hamsters in another study, in which their lipid profile was also significantly improved .
+In another study in which Syrian hamsters were fattened, their lipid profile was also significantly improved .

 .